eastonkurth/xworm-rce/README.md

 # discord.gg/exposing

-please **use this responsibly** and only test it on urself. this is made for people wondering how xworm works or are just curious to try stuff out+
+please **use this responsibly** and only test it on urself. this is made for people wondering how xworm works or are just curious to try stuff out and plz credit if you skid this

 # information